Bed-Stuy Aquarium

-The Bed-Stuy Aquarium (also known as the Hancock Street Bed-Stuy Aquarium) is a makeshift goldfish pond located on a sidewalk in the Bedford-Stuyvesant, Brooklyn neighborhood of New York City.
-The pond, originally formed by a puddle from a leaky fire hydrant, garnered attention from locals and the press beginning at the time of its creation in August 2024.
+The Bed-Stuy Aquarium (also known as the Hancock Street Bed-Stuy Aquarium) was a makeshift goldfish pond located on a sidewalk in the Bedford-Stuyvesant, Brooklyn neighborhood of New York City.
+The pond, originally formed by a puddle from a leaky fire hydrant, garnered attention from locals and the press at the time of its creation in August 2024.
 Local residents populated the shallow water with goldfish and colorful trinkets, transforming it into an unexpected community attraction.
 The project has since become the subject of both praise and criticism, with debates about animal welfare, urban beautification, and gentrification surrounding the installation.

-The Department of Environmental Protection paved over the space around the hydrant in the morning on October 25, 2024.
-A new aquarium located next to the hydrant was built days later, taking over the original.
-It was closed in December after it was found it could not operate in winter conditions.
+The New York City Department of Environmental Protection paved over the space around the hydrant in the morning on October 25, 2024.
+A new aquarium located next to the hydrant was built days later, but was closed in December because it could not function in winter conditions.
 In June 2025, a fish tank was placed on a tree pit nearby the initial location, serving as a replacement for the original aquarium.